react-declarative/react-declarative/src/README.md

 2. **IMaged** - A wrapper over the `change` callback and the current `object`, designed to prevent recursive repaints and provide a convenient api for a field developer

 **IMPORTANT:** TypedField only checks at the time of static type checking.
-The internal implementation of the One component performs exactly the composition of objects without any branching to field types
+The internal implementation of the One component performs exactly the composition of objects without any typecheck